MapsPeople/docs/collections/_web/v3/guides/index.md

 });
 ```

-It is also posible to set or get the map style at a later time, after MapsIndoors has been instantiated.
+It is also possible to set or get the map style at a later time, after MapsIndoors has been instantiated.

 ```javascript
 google.maps.event.addListener(mapsIndoors, 'ready', function () {